 Please enter your username/email and password to log in.

-Some of the most popular silver coins and bars in North America are produced by the Royal Canadian Mint (RCM).
+Some of the most popular silver coins and silver bullion bars in North America are produced by the Royal Canadian Mint (RCM).
 These beautiful, low-premium coins from Canada are recognized around the globe.
 From the iconic Maple Leaf to specialty issues such as the “Wildlife Series,” these coveted coins offer some of the most reasonable premiums of any Government Issue bullion.
 Learn more about coins from the Royal Canadian Mint and how their pricing and special production processes make them a great investment option.

 All of the circulation coins produced in Canada come from the Royal Canadian Mint.
 Plus, they manufacture coins on behalf of other countries.
 Additionally, the mint designs and makes coins made from base and precious metals.
 This includes medals, medallions, and tokens as well as palladium, silver, gold and platinum bullion coins.